Is powder coating more durable than liquid paint?

 Can I liquid paint over my powder coated wheels?

 Yes.
 Most enamel and water based paint systems will work over powder coating.
-No lacquer.
+Do not use lacquer based paints.

 Can I sandblast my wheels myself?